One of the secrets to acing your ACLS certification exam is memorization.

-The loss of fluid volume in the circulatory system, a common cause of PEA (Pulseless Electrical Activity).
-Look for any blood loss in the patient with PEA, it could be a good indicator of Hypovolemia.
+Hypovolemia is the loss of fluid volume in the circulatory system and a common cause of PEA (Pulseless Electrical Activity).
+Look for any blood loss in the patient with PEA.
+Blood could be a good indicator of Hypovolemia.
 After CPR, obtain intravenous access.
 A fluid challenge could also help determine if the cardiac arrest was caused by Hypovolemia.

-A deficiency in the amount of oxygen that reaches the tissues - a contributing cause to cardiac arrest.
-Adequate ventilation and oxygenation is vital to reverse Hypoxia.
-Ensure the airway is open, check for proper rising and falling of the chest and for bilateral breath sounds and make sure that the oxygen source is connected correctly.
+Hypoxia is the second item on the list of H's and T's.
+It’s a deficiency in the amount of oxygen that reaches the tissues - a contributing cause of cardiac arrest.
+Adequate ventilation and oxygenation are vital to reverse Hypoxia.
+Ensure the airway is open, check for proper rising and falling of the chest and for bilateral breath sounds, and make sure that the oxygen source is connected correctly.

-An abnormal pH in the body resulting from lactic acidosis which can be a result of prolonged Hypoxia.
+This condition on the list of H’s and T’s in ACLS is an abnormal pH in the body that results from lactic acidosis, which can happen from prolonged Hypoxia.
 Acidosis can be either respiratory or metabolic.
 To diagnose respiratory acidosis, perform an arterial blood gas evaluation (respiratory acidosis can be prevented by providing adequate ventilation).
 If the acidosis is metabolic, treatment with sodium bicarbonate is recommended.

 Hyperkalemia / Hypokalemia (Potassium)